 For example, you may be victim to what credit counsellors refer to as “the latte factor.”
 You’d be surprised by how much your daily coffee run can cost you per year.
 A mere $2 a day for a cup on the way to the work can add up to over $500 over a year ($2 multiplied by five days a week, multiplied by 52 weeks = $520).
 Same goes for lunches on-the-run, drinks after work, and basically any snack, drink or meal you don’t prepare yourself.
 You could easily be spending thousands of dollars a year without even thinking about it.

 Now, this doesn’t mean that you should eat ramen noodles all week long.
 You can still enjoy delicious treats without having to spring for expensive takeout all the time.
-Winter weather means you’re likely spending more time at home anyway, so you may have a little extra time to plan out your meals and concoct some special recipes, with extra to take to work the next day.
+Canadian winter weather (especially this year) means you’re likely spending more time at home anyway, so you may have a little extra time to plan out your meals and concoct some special recipes, with extra to take to work the next day.

 Point is, once you start tracking your spending and developing a habit out of it for a few weeks, you will spot areas where you can reign in spending.